#PurpleLightUp Global Ambassadors

 On 3rd December 2018, disability networks, resource groups, allies, champions and supporters are coming together to celebrate the economic power of disabled people across the globe through our #PurpleLightUp.

-To help us spread the message we are proud to be working with a special group of ambassadors.
+To help us spread the message we are proud to be working with a special group of global ambassadors.
 Our ambassadors are leaders, shakers and visionaries from around the world, key allies that will help us to engage and excite organisations to light up or go purple in celebrating the economic contribution of people with disabilities.

 Meet our #PurpleLightUpAmbassadors: